Skip to content

 listlsList all registered clients

 The CLI exposes only add and list.
 For everything else — inspecting, updating, removing, importing, or exporting clients — use the admin panel at /admin or the Management API.
-For a programmatic starting point, copy the parako-rp.example.json shipped at the repo root to parako-rp.jsonc and edit it directly.
+For a programmatic starting point, copy the parako-rp.example.json shipped at the repo root to runtime/parako-rp.jsonc and edit it directly.

 Terminal window

-yarn client add
+pnpm client add

 The interactive wizard prompts for: